-Sustainability is ever more relevant in today's society and plastics waste is at the forefront of many debates and discussions around the drive towards a more circular economy.
-The way plastics are currently produced, used and disposed fails to capture the economic benefits of a more 'circular' approach and harms the environment.
+Sustainability is ever more relevant in today's society and plastic waste is at the forefront of many debates and discussions around the drive towards a more circular economy.
+The way plastics are currently produced, used, and disposed of fails to capture the economic benefits of a more 'circular' approach and harms the environment.